janis-commerce/mongodb-index-creator/README.md

 			- name (required): A `[String]` with the internal name of the MongoDB index
 			- key (required): An `[Object]` with the field and the index type for that field, for an ascending index use `1` or `-1` for a descending index
 			- unique (optional): `[Boolean]` Specify if the index will be unique
+			- expireAfterSeconds (optional): `[Number]` indicates which documents remove from a collection after a certain amount of time or at a specific clock time

 #### Clients schemas file
 This file is an `[Object]` export with the following structure: